Turnstone’s pediatric therapy services include physical, occupational, speech, and aquatic therapy. Therapy is provided onsite, by appointment.

 Therapy services may be billed to private insurance, Medicaid, or CSHCS.
 A sliding-fee scale may be available for those who qualify based on income.

-Your first step is to contact one of Turnstone's social workers/case managers so we may better understand your child's needs.
+Your first step is to contact Turnstone's Social Services so we may better understand your child's needs.

 Contact us at (260) 483-2100 or complete the online contact form.